awsdocs/aws-control-tower-guide/doc_source/enroll-account.md

 1. Accept the invitation\. \(The account shows up in the root of the organization\.\) This step moves the account into the same organization as AWS Control Tower\.
 It establishes SCPs and consolidated billing\.

 1. Now you must fulfill the remaining enrollment prerequisites:
-   + Create the necessary role\.
+   + Create the necessary `AWSControlTowerExecution` role\.
    + Clear out the default VPC\. \(This part is optional—AWS Control Tower does not change your existing default VPC\.\)
-   + Delete the AWS Config configuration recorder or delivery channel through the CLI if one exists\.
+   + Delete or modify any existing AWS Config configuration recorder or delivery channel through the AWS CLI or AWS CloudShell\.
    + Any other prerequisites, as needed\.

 1. Enroll the account into AWS Control Tower\.
 This step brings the account into full AWS Control Tower governance\.